sensejs/sensejs/website/docs/injection/injection.md

 -  Constructor parameters injection, which is exactly what your expected for a dependency injection framework

+-  Method parameters injection, by the method invocation framework.
+It

+The Method Invoking Framework brings the ability to invoke arbitrary method of a component and enhanced the ability of dependency injection that supports injection from contextually bound injectables that provided by middlewares.

--  Injectables provided by middlewares, which is the most powerful and elegant part of SenseJS.
+It is the most powerful and elegant part of SenseJS.
+We'll discuss it in another article of this chapter.

--  Method invocation framework, based on which the `@sensejs/http` handles requests, where the request parameters are provided as an injectable and bound to the parameters of the target method.
-It can also be useful if you need to integrate other RPC frameworks with SenseJS.